National Hotline Call 1-888-88-MARRIAGE

-Independent Legal Counsel
+Independent Legal Counsel.

-Background Investigation
+Background Investigation.

-Social Vetting & Feedback
+Social Vetting & Feedback.

 Social vetting involves allowing trusted friends and family to observe the relationship and provide candid feedback.
 Your community understands your values, history, and vulnerabilities better than any professional.
 Their outside perspective is a powerful safeguard, as manipulators often rely on isolation to conceal behavioral red flags that loved ones instinctively recognize.

-Premarital Counseling
+Premarital Counseling.

 Premarital counseling allows an independent, trained professional to assess the relationship before legal commitments are made.
 Willing participation is itself revealing: genuine partners typically engage, while resistance can signal risk.
-Counseling also tests alignment on foundational issues—such as finances, expectations, and family dynamics—that often become sources of conflict after sponsorship begins.
+Counseling also tests alignment on foundational issues — such as finances, expectations, and family dynamics — that often become sources of conflict after sponsorship begins.

-Premarital Agreement
+Premarital Agreement.

 Discussing a prenuptial agreement introduces financial clarity and asset protection before marriage.
-While such agreements do not eliminate federal I-864 sponsorship liability, they can protect state-based assets and function as an effective fraud filter.
+While such agreements do not eliminate federal I-864 Affidavit of Support sponsorship liability, they can protect state-based assets and function as an effective fraud filter.
 Those seeking marriage for resource extraction often resist financial boundaries, while bona fide partners are generally open to transparency.

-Pre-Immigration Agreement
+Pre-Immigration Agreement.

 How can I protect myself before sponsoring a spouse for immigration?